dhadka/ezcache/README.md

 ### run

-Using `run` will create a new cache for every run of your workflow.
+Creates a new cache for every run of your workflow.
 This can be used to share data between different jobs in a workflow.
 Please use this with caution as caches can be evicted at any time, potentially leading to failing restores.

 Tip: Use the [needs](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idneeds) field to ensure jobs that read the cache run after the job that create the cache.